TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 Multiple Inheritance
 --------------------

 Python supports a form of multiple inheritance as well.
-A class definition with multiple base classes looks like this::
+A kundi definition with multiple base classes looks like this::

-   class DerivedClassName(Base1, Base2, Base3):
+   kundi DerivedClassName(Base1, Base2, Base3):
        <statement-1>
        .
        .